• Default font size

 • specified insurance companies.

-A financial institution will not have obligations under the AEOI regime in Hong Kong, unless it is a “reporting financial institution” which is defined to mean a financial institution resident in Hong Kong or a branch of a non-resident financial institution located in Hong Kong.
+A financial institution does not have obligations under the AEOI regime in Hong Kong, unless it is a "reporting financial institution" which is defined to mean a financial institution resident in Hong Kong or a branch of a non-resident financial institution located in Hong Kong.

 back to top